aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-Gets and sets the default run-time mode of the Input Method Editor for the control as it receives focus.
+the default run-time mode of the Input Method Editor for the control as it receives focus.

 **Returns:**
 int